chadsansing/airlock-campaign/README.md

 # airlock-campaign
-A repo for *Adjudication Space*, our game of *Airlock*, a sci-fi TTRPG by Chad Walker
+A repo for *Adjudication Space*, our game of *Airlock*, a sci-fi tabletop role-playing game (TTRPG) by Chad Walker

 ![Adjudication Space banner](/images/adjudication-space-title.png)